 If you prefer one of those rapid test kits you can use conveniently and privately at home, you’ll have to buy it from an online store like any other product.

-You can only pay for it using the store’s allowed payment options of which insurance is most definitely not included.
+You can only pay for it using the store’s allowed payment options for which insurance is most definitely not included.

 STD Testing Clinics